Understanding Beneficial Ownership Reporting

 Who Is a Beneficial Owner of a Company?

-As defined by FinCEN’s final rule, a beneficial owner is an individual who either owns at least 25% of a company’s ownership interest or exercises substantial control over the company.
+As defined by FinCEN's regulations implementing the Corporate Transparency Act, a beneficial owner is an individual who either owns at least 25% of a company's ownership interest or exercises substantial control over the company.

 The first criterion is defined precisely enough to make the identification of beneficial owners easy.
 Anyone who directly or indirectly owns 25% or more of a company's stock, voting rights, convertible instruments, or other ownership interests is considered a beneficial owner.